 Bertha Pitts Campbell, one of the 22 young collegiates who founded Delta Sigma Theta Sorority, Inc. January, 1913, at Howard University, resided in Seattle from 1923 until her passing in 1990.

 As a political and social justice activist, she was a woman who not only left her mark on Seattle (see Chapter History) and the state of Washington, but the world.
 Today, the organization she helped to organize, Delta Sigma Theta Sorority, Inc.. has over 1,000 chapters around the world and 250,000 members-all implementing programs in our Five Point Programmatic Thrust.

-Each year the Bertha Pitts Campbell Scholarship is awarded to young ladies matriculating to a four year university.
-Applications are posted here in February.
+Each year the Bertha Pitts Campbell Scholarship is awarded to young ladies matriculating to a four-year university.
 Applicants must reside in King, Snohomish or Kitsap County.
-You can download the application or complete it online.
+You can download the application here.
+Applications are due April 11, 2020.

 MONA H. BAILEY STEM DAY @ PACIFIC SCIENCE CENTER

 The Mona H. Bailey STEM Day @ Pacific Science Center (PSC) is a program for all third grade students attending Madrona K-8 and South Shore K-8 schools in Seattle.
 Each child receives a custom designed tee shirt and starts the day singing and screaming at a laser show designed specifically for them.

 Afterwards, they engage in interactive workshops prepared by PSC staff that integrate science, technology, engineering and math concepts and skills.
 Students have made silly putty or learned concepts in chemistry by making candy crystals.
 By days end, the students are given an opportunity to play with all of the interactive exhibits at the center.